 Contact us today to learn more about our lean training courses.

-Courses are offered in Japan, as well as locally within locations such as Australia, Europe, USA, Canada, Asia, Middle East and India.
+Courses are offered in Japan, as well as locally within locations such as Australia, Europe, USA, Canada, Latin America, Asia, Middle East and the Indian subcontinent.
 Contact us to learn more, or to be added to our mailing list to be informed of up-coming courses and events.